cheddartime01/hit21/README.md

-# 🎰 Hit 21 - Fully Web3 Blackjack Casino
+# 🎰 Hit 21 - Fully Web3 Blackjack

 **Login with wallet → Play Blackjack → Win REAL NFTs that go to your wallet!**